Partial identification via conditional linear programs: estimation and policy learning: Decision making with de-biased bound estimators

 \section{Decision making with de-biased bound estimators}

 We now turn to applying the de-biased BFS and entropic estimators to the problem of decision making, where the goal is to find a decision rule that optimizes a parameter that is partially identified via conditional linear programs.
 In particular, consider a decision rule $\pi: \mathcal{X} \to [0,1]$ that maps covariates to a continuous action between 0 and 1 (e.g. a treatment probability).
-We will focus on settings where the covariate-conditional objective function is given by $\bm{c}(x, \pi(x))$, so that the lower bound on the expected objective, conditional on the covariates, is given by
+We will focus on settings where the covariate-conditional objective function is given by $\bm{c}(x, \pi(x))$, so that the conditional lower bound is $\theta_L(x, \pi) = \min_{\bm{p} \in \mathcal{P}(x)} \<\bm{c}(x, \pi(x)), \bm{p}\>,$ and the overall expected lower bound on the objective value for a given decision rule $\pi$ is given by $\theta_L(\pi) = \E[\theta_L(X, \pi)]$.

-and the overall expected lower bound on the objective value for a given decision rule $\pi$ is given by $\theta_L(\pi) = \E[\theta_L(X, \pi)]$.
-Our goal is to find a decision rules that maximizes this lower bound across all decision rules $\pi$ in a policy class $\Pi$, i.e. $\pi^\ast \in \argmax_{\pi \in \Pi} \ \theta_L(\pi)$.
-This setup accommodates a wide variety of decision making problems under uncertainty \citep{Manski2011} including minimax regret and maximin value rules \citep[e.g.][]{Manski2007, Stoye2012, Song2014_point_decision}.
+Our goal is to find a decision rule that maximizes this lower bound across all decision rules $\pi$ in a policy class $\Pi$, i.e. $\pi^\ast \in \argmax_{\pi \in \Pi} \ \theta_L(\pi)$.
+This setup accommodates a wide variety of decision making problems under uncertainty \citep{Manski2011} including maximin value and minimax regret rules (i.e. by maximizing the minimum negative regret).
 In this section we will consider finding such policies by maximizing an estimate of the lower bound $\hat{\theta}_L(\pi)$, using either the the de-biased BFS or entropic estimators from the previous section.